 Sarah Guaglianone

 Metals consist of metallic elements with a crystalline structure.
-This arrangement allows them to maintain high strength and toughness.
-The atoms in metals form a structured lattice, leading to high density and electrical conductivity.
+The atoms are arranged in a regular lattice, which gives them high strength, density and electrical conductivity.

-Plastics are composed of long molecular chains known as polymers, which can have linear, branched, or cross-linked structures.
-When heated, these polymers become highly moldable and can be shaped into virtually any form.
-Once cooled, they solidify, gaining their structural integrity.
+Plastics consist of long chains of molecules known as polymers.
+These chains can have linear, branched or cross-linked structures.
+When heated, these polymers are highly malleable and can be moulded into almost any desired shape.
+Once they have cooled and solidified, the long chains of molecules bond together, giving the plastic its strength.

 There are two main types of plastics:

-Metals and plastics have a range of properties that make them interesting for numerous applications.
+Metals and plastics possess a range of properties that make them suitable for numerous applications.

-The mouldability of materials is important for many applications for several reasons.
-These include design flexibility in product design, manufacturability in mass production and the possibility of repairs and maintenance.
+The malleability of materials is important for many applications for a number of reasons.
+These include design flexibility in product design, manufacturability in mass production, and the possibility of repairs and maintenance.

-Components made from different materials should, in principle, be able to withstand the loads to which they are exposed and be as durable and efficient as possible.
+In principle, components made from different materials should be able to withstand the stresses to which they are subjected, and should offer the best possible durability and efficiency.

-So what is the reason that plastic has replaced metal as a material in many applications in recent decades?
-In these aspects, plastics have numerous advantages over metals:
+So why has plastic replaced metal as a material in so many applications over the last few decades?
+In these respects, plastics offer numerous advantages over metals:

-In general, plastics have better shock absorption properties than metals, making them ideal for shock-absorbing applications such as protective covers, bumpers, protective covers and packaging materials.
+In general, plastics offer better shock absorption than metals, making them ideal for shock-absorbing applications such as protective covers, bumpers, protective sleeves and packaging materials.

-Plastics have an improved noise-insulating effect compared to metals and can therefore effectively help to reduce noise in buildings, vehicles and machines, such as machine covers and tractor covers.
+Plastics offer improved sound-insulating properties compared to metals and can therefore play an effective role in reducing noise in buildings, vehicles and machinery, such as in machine covers and tractor fairings.

-Plastics are more resistant to many corrosive environments than metals.
-As a rule, they do not react with water, acids and alkalis, making them ideal for use in damp environments and chemical processes.
+Compared to metals, plastics are more resistant to many corrosive environments.
+They generally do not react with water, acids or alkalis, making them ideal for use in damp environments and in chemical processes.

 Plastics offer good electrical insulation properties.
-Examples of applications include ESD workpiece carriers, ESD transport packaging and electronic plastic housings.
-In general, metals have a very low electrical insulation capacity compared to non-conductive materials such as plastic.
-Metals conduct electrical current, which is why they are not suitable as shielding in the form of enclosures.
+Examples of their use include ESD workpiece carriers, ESD transport packaging and plastic enclosures for electronics.
+In general, metals have very poor electrical insulation properties compared to non-conductive materials such as plastics.
+Metals conduct electrical current, which is why they are not suitable for use as shielding in the form of enclosures.

-Plastics can be good thermal insulators, especially when compared to metals.
-The thermal conductivity of plastics is generally much lower than that of metals, which means that they conduct heat more slowly through their volume.
-This makes plastics effective thermal insulators in many applications, such as construction, the food/packaging industry, the electronics industry and the automotive industry.
+Plastics can be good thermal insulators, particularly when compared to metals.
+The thermal conductivity of plastics is generally significantly lower than that of metals, which means they conduct heat more slowly through their mass.
+This makes plastics effective thermal insulators in many applications.

-Although plastic and metal can be recycled, the recycling of metals requires the use of high temperatures and therefore a very high energy input.
-In contrast, plastic can be shredded and reused as recyclate.
+Although plastic and metal are recyclable, the recycling of metals requires the use of high temperatures and therefore a very high energy input.
+In contrast, plastic can be shredded and reused as recycled material.

 |---|---|---|